yomex96/yomex-HNG-Stage-0/README.md

 This is my submission for the HNG DevOps Stage 0 Task

-it is a simple static website (html,javascript & css) deployed on NGINX server on AWS EC2
+it is a simple static website (html,javascript & css) deployed on NGINX server using AWS EC2

 ### Set up an AWS EC2 instance